kose-y/dist-primal-dual/docker/README.md

 ```
 The initial working directory is the root of cloned git repository.
 After using the command `cd examples`, you can run the example codes there.

-## Building the docker image
+## Building the docker image (optional)
-You can also recreate the Docker images for `cpu` and `gpu` from the Dockerfiles in this directory:
+You can also recreate the Docker images for `cpu` and `gpu` from the Dockerfiles in this directory instead of pulling the docker image:

 ```
 docker build -t kose/dist-primal-dual:cpu -f Dockerfile-cpu .